Skip to main content

 In Hawaii, qualification starts with the program lane.

-For the Medicaid lane, the senior usually needs long-term services and supports through QUEST Integration.
-The state says these services must be applied for and are available based on a physician’s evaluation of the required level of care.
+For the Medicaid lane, the senior usually needs QUEST Integration benefits and approval for long-term services and supports.
+The state says these services need extra assessments and a physician’s evaluation of the required level of care.
 Financially, the Med-QUEST FAQ says many people age 65 and older qualify through rules that use income up to 100% of the federal poverty level and countable assets up to $2,000 for one person or $3,000 for a household of two, with a possible Medically Needy Spenddown path if income is higher.

-For the non-Medicaid aging-services lane, the county Area Plan on Aging that reproduces the Kupuna Care eligibility rules says the older adult must generally be age 60 or older, not living in an institution, not covered by comparable government or private home-and-community-based care, and have impairment in at least two ADLs, two IADLs, or substantial cognitive impairment plus an unmet need.
+For the non-Medicaid aging-services lane, a county aging plan that repeats Kupuna Care rules says the older adult must generally be age 60 or older, not living in an institution, not covered by comparable government or private home-and-community-based care, and have impairment in at least two activities of daily living, two instrumental activities of daily living, or substantial cognitive impairment plus an unmet need.

-For the veteran lane, the Hawaii Executive Office on Aging says its Veteran-Directed Care program serves veterans with functional limits that would make them eligible for nursing home placement.
+For the veteran lane, Hawaii’s Executive Office on Aging says its Veteran-Directed Choice program serves veterans with functional limits that would otherwise require nursing home placement.
+Families can also read our Hawaii veterans benefits guide for other veteran resources in the state.

 Which relatives can get paid in Hawaii?